Lesson Options & Pricing

 Piano is at the heart of my teaching.

 In lessons, I help students build solid technique, musical understanding, and confidence at the keyboard — while also making space for curiosity, creativity, and the music they genuinely enjoy.
+Whether your child is just starting out or you're returning to piano as an adult, lessons are structured to meet you where you are.

 What we focus on